Straightening your teeth can not only improve your confidence and appearance, but also improve the function of misaligned and crowded teeth.

 The Inman aligner is designed to treat the upper and lower front teeth only.

 Search our online directory of Bupa dental centres

 You can find the nearest of our dental centres in your area, making it easier to choose the most convenient centre for your needs.

 Other dental services

 ^We may record or monitor our calls.

-Bupa dental services are provided by Bupa Dental Services Limited.
-Registered office: 1 Angel Court, London, EC2R 7HJ.
-Registered number: 479557.
+Bupa Dental Care is a trading name of Bupa Dental Services Limited.
+Registered in England and Wales no: 00479557.
+Registered office: 1 Angel Court, London, United Kingdom EC2R 7HJ.

 Bupa dental insurance and cash plan are provided by Bupa Insurance Limited.
 Registered in England and Wales No. 3956433.
 Bupa Insurance limited is authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority.
 Arranged and administered by Bupa Insurance Services Limited, which is authorised and regulated by the Financial Conduct Authority.
 Registered in England and Wales No. 3829851.
 Registered office: 1 Angel Court, London, EC2R 7HJ.